What is cURL?

 Why does a cURL error occur?

 cURL errors are often caused by an outdated version of PHP or cURL. cURL errors are a good example of server-related errors.
-These are errors that aren’t caused by WordPress or Really Simple SSL, but by a server configuration.
-These errors usually won’t cause any issues on the front end of your site.
-If the site loads fine on https:// the error doesn’t impact your visitors.
+These are errors that aren’t caused by WordPress or Really Simple Security, but by a server configuration.
+These errors usually don’t cause any issues on the front end of your site.
+If the site loads fine on https://, the error doesn’t impact your visitors.

 How to fix a cURL error